B2.9 Multiply and divide decimal numbers by decimal numbers, in various contexts.

 Note: In the case of the standard algorithm, it is important that students do not learn a procedure by heart, but that they understand each step of the procedure and can explain it and associate it with a concrete or semi-concrete representation.

-Grade 7 students multiply a decimal number by another decimal number.
-As they learn, they become more selective in their choice of problem-solving strategy, represent their calculations in a more structured manner, and adopt increasingly efficient approaches.
+In Grade 7, students will multiply a decimal number by another decimal number.
+With more experiences with multiplying and dividing decimals, they will become more selective in their choice of problem-solving strategy, represent their calculations in a more structured manner, and adopt increasingly efficient approaches.

-Since students have already developed and used several personal algorithms involving whole numbers, they will be able to make connections between these strategies and those used to perform operations on decimal numbers.
-These algorithms will allow students to make sense of multiplication and division.
+Since students have already developed and used several personal algorithms involving whole numbers and decimal tenths, they will be able to make connections between those strategies and working with a greater variety of decimal numbers.

 Example